My first DNF and I’m OK about it

 May 2, 2015

 Everything seems to have been going so well recently.
 My running has been going well, I achieved a new PB for distance swimming and I’m starting to work with a nutrition coach, so I’ve been feeling positive.
-However, my home is a bit chaotic as I’ve not kept on top of housework.
+However, my home is a bit chaotic as I’ve not kept on top of the housework.
 I’m so grateful that this is a bank holiday weekend.

 Bank holiday weekend parkrun

 The weekend started with parkrun.
 I’d had the option to go for a run with Teri and James beforehand, but I decided that I needed a bit of a lie in, so I turned down that opportunity.
 After dithering about what to wear as I couldn’t be sure what the temperature was, I decided to wear my new Team SOAS shorts and vest.
 I’ve worn the vest before, but the first pair of shorts that I received was too big.
-The new pair fit well, but I generally prefer to keep my chunky legs hidden a bit more.
+The new pair fits well, but I generally prefer to keep my chunky legs hidden a bit more.
 Hopefully, I’ll lose some weight from my thighs to make running in shorts more comfortable.

 I’d forgotten that the Southampton parkrun route has changed at the moment, so I spent a while chatting with a former colleague at the finish funnel and then had to jog towards the start.
 At this point, I realised there was a problem.